 How do I use schema?

 As a structured data system, schema has been developed through the collaboration of Google, Microsoft, Yandex, and Yahoo.
 The Schema.org site includes an exhaustive list of the different types of schemas available, with example code.
 There are 589 types, 860 properties, and 114 enumeration values.
 You will need to access the website to create the markup for the pages that you want to emphasize.
 For additional guidance, Google created the Structured Data Testing Tool, which helps developers ensure a proper schema implementation.
 Using the Google Webmaster Tools “structured data testing tool,” anyone can test to see that their schema markup elements fulfill the guidelines after implementing.

 Simply entering the URL of Bleacher Report’s article in the tool returned the information in the screenshot above.
 The top third of the tool’s results, shown as “extracted structured data,” reflect those areas where webmasters can define schema instructions for displaying content via the backend code of their site.
 If it’s not implemented well, the testing tool will show: “No data detected.
 Learn more” under the “Extracted structured data” results.

 You can also review if the schema code is working by simply viewing the content with your browser.
 The text that you see on the Web page should have no issues that indicate broken code (for example, the thumbnail image not rendering).
 Schema can help some organizations atomize their content, meaning break it down and repurpose it through various channels without manually reformatting it.
 There is also a rise in the use of AI and voice search, which may also impact the value of schema for brands moving forward.
 Artificial intelligence has been incorporated into Google through RankBrain.
 Voice search has also risen quickly as people adopt voice options on their smartphones and home devices as well as voice-controlled personal assistant devices.
 In this search atmosphere, the importance of minimizing mistakes in the interpretation of websites becomes enhanced.
 This will increase the importance of schema for the time being.
 In the future, we anticipate that artificial intelligence will become even more capable of interpreting websites and consequently minimize the need.

-Google Jobs and Schema
+Google Jobs and Using Schema

 Google has created a knowledge graph section for job listings.
 This move follows a pattern similar to Local or Quick Answers, but the content still comes from the brands and the job sites, unlike tickets, sports scores, and weather, which Google provides unbranded.
 Best practices still create opportunities for appearing in GFJ, including relevance, detail, depth, and a new schema markup which will allow Google to crawl the listings more easily.